 Digital Image makes it easy to import and open your pictures quickly.
 To transfer pictures from your camera or storage media to your computer, use the new Import Pictures Wizard.
-This wizard is designed to streamline the file transfer process, allowing you to name the destination folder, rename the picture files, and add the pictures to Digital Image Library.
+This wizard is designed to streamline the file transfer process, allowing you to choose the camera, scanner, or memory card to import from, name the destination folder, and add the pictures to Digital Image Library.
 To open pictures for editing, use the file browser.
 The file browser displays thumbnails of all your pictures, so you can quickly choose the ones you want.